maehler/phd-thesis/markdown/chapter1.6.md

 The results of associations studies are just that---associations.
 A genetic variant that is associated with a particular phenotype is not necessarily the causative variant.
-It might be that it in turn is associated with the causal variant through linkage disequilibrium (LD), i.e.\ the non-random association of alleles at different loci.
+It might be that it in turn is associated with the causal variant through linkage disequilibrium (LD).
-In the case of plants a variant in LD with the causal variant might be good enough in many cases where marker assisted selection can be employed in breeding.
+In the case of plants, a variant in LD with the causal variant might be good enough in many cases where marker assisted selection can be employed in breeding.
 However, if more control of the phenotype is needed, a variant in LD is not of much help.
-If the variant is no causal, it is likely that mutating this position will not result in any phenotypic change.
+If the variant is not causal, it is likely that mutating this position will not result in a corresponding change in phenotype.
-Strategies to filter out the causal variants from association studies include integrating different types of data in order to single out the most likely candidate genes or loci, but also transparency in when it comes to publication in order to minimise confirmation bias and consequently the number of false positives in circulation [@MacArthur2014].
+Strategies to filter out the causal variants from association studies include integrating different types of data in order to single out the most likely candidate genes or loci, but there are several challenges associated with this kind of data integration.
+The individual data sets themselves have their own issues to begin with.
+There are systematic biases, normalisation issues, and correlation structures that are not trivial to deal with, and that can eat up a considerable portion of resources available to a project.
+Something a bit more abstract that could help with finding causal variants is transparency when it comes to publication.
+This could potentially help minimise confirmation bias and consequently the number of false positives in circulation [@MacArthur2014].